Kaizou Choujin Schbibinman Zero

-Kaizou Choujin Schbibinman Zero is the fourth and final game in Masaya/NCS's Kaizou Choujin Schbibinman series of goofy henshin-inspired platformers, the second of which was localized as Shockman on the TurboGrafx-16.
+Kaizou Choujin Schbibinman Zero is the fourth and final game in the Kaizou Choujin Schbibinman series of goofy henshin-inspired platformers.
 This one plays like Mega Man with beat-'em-up elements (or a beat-'em-up with Mega Man elements, if you like).
-It's also one of the very few games released on the Satellaview to later get a physical release.
+It's also one of the few Satellaview games to later get a physical release.

 These two face graphics are stored after all of the other character portraits, but are not referenced at all by the game's event data.
 The left side has "代理" (substitute) written above a portrait that looks similar to Doraemon, while the right side has Hebe/Bop-Louie from the Hebereke series.

 A message from the developers is located at offset 0x00FF00:

 Schbibin Man - COPYRIGHT(C)1994 NCS This softwere was producted by Nippon Computer Systems Corp. in 1994

 The game contains a flag editor similar to the "soft dip" settings seen in many arcade games.
 To enable it, pause the game and (on either controller) press Up, Up, Down, Down, Left, Right, Left, Right, X, X, B, B, Y, A, Y, A.

 The flags are divided into two groups (one byte each).
 Use the D-Pad to navigate, press Y to set or clear the selected flag, and press Start to exit.

 - bit 7: Enables stage select (see below).